DATAPATH SEARCH INTERVIEW PREP

 Money – As far as money/salary is concerned there are two cardinal rules to observe:

-- When asked what you are making currently, or were making on your last job, tell the interviewer exactly and honestly what your base salary is/was, what bonuses/profit sharing your entitled to, any stock options you may have had, and finally, any impending review dates (60 days or less).
+- If you are NOT interviewing in one of these locales, when asked what you are making currently, or were making on your last job, tell the interviewer exactly and honestly what your base salary is/was, what bonuses/profit sharing your entitled to, any stock options you may have had, and finally, any impending review dates (60 days or less).

 Well into the interview for a middle management role, the interviewer says; “What are you currently earning?”
 You answer honestly: “I’m currently at a 150K base plus a 10% bonus.”
 The interviewer then asks; “What are you looking for dollar-wise?”
 You respond; “165K.”
 Suppose (as is often the case) the interviewer was thinking about at least 170K and was even prepared to go to 200K+.
 Can you guess what your offer is going to be?
 There is no doubt that once that interviewer heard that you would be happy with 165K, that’s exactly what you’re going to be offered.
 Rest assured, your Datapath Consultant will get you as much money as possible.